-10.9.1.
-Contributory Provident Fund20
+10.9.1 CONTRIBUTORY PROVIDENT FUND

-TDEA provides the CPF Scheme to its contractual employees, in line with the Rules of the Provident Fund Deed.
+TDEA provides the CPF Scheme to its employees who have successfully completed their probation period in line with the Rules of the Provident Fund Deed.
 TDEA and an employee shall make equal contribution to the CPF at the end of each month.
-The contribution from each party shall be equivalent to 4.17% of Gross monthly salary (both contributions shall add up to one Gross salary per year).
+The contribution from each party shall be equivalent to 6.25 % of Grossmonthly salary (both contributions shall add up to one and a half Gross salary per year).

-The contribution of employees shall be deducted from monthly salaries with their consent (Employees' Contributory Provident Fund Rules attached as Annex No. 22).
-The Management shall form a Provident Fund Committee to manage the CPF.
+The contribution of employees shall be deducted from monthly salary with their consent (Employees' Contributory Provident Fund Rules attached as Annex No. 22).
+The Managementshall form a Provident Fund Committee to manage the CPF.
 The composition, tenure and functions of the Committee have been defined in the Provident Fund Deed and Rules.

-10.9.2.
-Long-Term Disability Benefits
+10.9.2 LONG-TERM DISABILITY BENEFITS

-TDEA shall ensure that long-term disability benefits are available to its contractual employees as part of their life and accidental insurance plan.
-However, such arrangement shall be made when funds are available.
+TDEA shall ensure that long-term disability benefits are available to its employeesas part of their life and accidental insurance plan.
+However, such arrangement shall be madewhen funds are available.

-10.9.4.
-Health Insurance
+10.9.3 HEALTH INSURANCE

-TDEA shall provide health insurance to contractual employees from the very first day of their joining.
-TDEA insurance policy also covers the dependents of employees, including spouse, children and children (legally adopted) to be referred to as eligible family members in the document.
+TDEA shall provide health insurance to employees from the very first day of their joining.
+TDEA insurance policy also covers the dependents of employees, including spouse and children (including legally adopted) to be referred to as eligible family members in the document.

-10.9.4.1.
-Hospitalization (In-Patient Department)
+10.9.3.1 Hospitalization (In-Patient Department)

 Hospitalization insurance up to a certain prescribed limit, as defined in the Insurance Policy, is provided to all employees who are eligible for benefits and as described in their employment contract.
-Its terms and conditions are available with the HR Unit in the form of Insurance Policy provided by the insurance company for the fiscal year.
+Its terms and conditions are available with the HR Unit in the form of Insurance Policyprovided by the insurance company for the fiscal year.
 The insurance policy may vary from time to time and the HR Unit shall notify all employees if any change in policy occurs.